hacksparrow/apoc/README.md

 ### Variable placeholders

-Variable placeholders are marked with a variable name between %%.
-The variable placeholder is replaced with the corresponding variable value, when it is passed in an object as the second parameter of an apoc query.

 ```
 MATCH (n:%animalType%) RETURN n
 ```

+Variable placeholders are marked with a variable name between %%.
+The variable placeholder is replaced with the corresponding variable value, when it is passed in an object as the second parameter of an apoc query.

 ```
 var apoc = require('apoc')
 var query = apoc.query('MATCH (n:%animalType%) RETURN n', { animalType: 'Dog' })
 ```

+becomes:

 ```
 MATCH (n:Dog) RETURN n